 Body front shall be attached and sealed to chassis cowl in such manner as to prevent entry of water, dust, and fumes through joint between chassis cowl and body.

-Insulating material shall be placed at all contact points between body and chassis frame on Types A, B, C and D buses.
-Insulating material shall be approximately ¼ inch thick and shall be so attached to chassis frame or body member that it will not move under severe operating conditions.
+Insulating material shall be placed at all contact points between body and chassis frame on Types A, C, and D public school buses.
+Insulating material shall be approximately .125 inch thick and shall be so attached to chassis frame or body member that it will not move under severe operating conditions.

-60. Openings.
+61. Openings

-Any openings in body or front fenders of chassis resulting from change necessary to furnish required components shall be sealed.
-(See Item 23 and Item 41 i and Item 42 j.)
+Any openings in body or front fenders of chassis resulting from change necessary to furnish required components shall be sealed (see items 23., 41.I., and 42.J.).

-61. Overall Overall Length.
+62. Overall Length

-Overall length of bus shall not exceed 40 feet when measured from bumper to bumper.
+Overall length of public school bus shall not exceed 40 feet when measured from bumper to bumper.

-62 Width.
+63. Width

-Overall width of bus shall not exceed 100 inches, including traffic-warning sign in closed position.
+Overall width of public school bus shall not exceed 100 inches, including traffic-warning sign in closed position.
 Outside rearview mirrors are excluded.

-63. Rub Rails.
+64. Rub Rails

-There shall be one rub rail located on each side of the bus at seat cushion level which extends from the rear side of the entrance door completely around the bus body (except the emergency door or any maintenance access door) to the point of curvature near the outside cowl on the left side, or to the front corner of the bus body.
+There shall be one rub rail located on each side of the public school bus at seat cushion level which extends from the rear side of the entrance door completely around the bus body (except the emergency door or any maintenance access door) to the point of curvature near the outside cowl on the left side, or to the front corner of the bus body.

-There shall be one additional rub rail located on each side at, or no more than 10 inches above, the floor line.
+There shall be one additional rub rail located on each side at, or no more than ten inches above, the floor line.
 The rub rail shall cover the same longitudinal area as the upper rub rail, except at the wheel housings, and it shall extend only to the radii of the right and left rear corners.